 - (a) The Board of Health hereby adopts a policy of equal employment opportunity and no person who is an applicant or an employee shall be discriminated against on the basis of race, sex, religion, national origin, color, age or disability.
-All Board personnel actions shall be conducted in accordance with this policy. - (b) In the event that an applicant or employee is disabled and able to perform the essential functions of a job description, the Board shall attempt to reasonably accommodate the person pursuant to the Americans With Disabilities Act (ADA), unless the accommodation results in an undue hardship to the Board. - (c) The Board hereby adopts a policy of nondiscrimination as provided herein relative to all services provided by the Health Department.
-(Res.
-4-95.
-Passed 4-17-95.)
+All Board personnel actions shall be conducted in accordance with this policy. - (b) In the event that an applicant or employee is disabled and able to perform the essential functions of a job description, the Board shall attempt to reasonable accommodate the person pursuant to the Americans with Disabilities Act (ADA), unless the accommodation results in an undue hardship to the Board. - (c) The Board hereby adopts policy 800-040-P_EEO and Affirmative Action (Res.
+2017-10; Passed 4-22-17)